dodbrian/omz-theme-redefined/README.md

 ## Credits

-This theme is a fork of the `refined` theme, which is part of the official Oh My Zsh repository.
-The original `refined` theme was created by [mcornella](https://github.com/mcornella).
+This theme is based on the `refined` theme from Oh My Zsh, which was adapted by [mcornella](https://github.com/mcornella).
+The `refined` theme itself was a port of the `pure` theme, originally created by [sindresorhus](https://github.com/sindresorhus).